Board of Directors

 Michelle Miller-Adams, Board Member

-Michelle is currently a Research Fellow at the W.E.
-Upjohn Institute for Employment Research and an Associate Professor at Grand Valley State University.
+Michelle is currently a Senior Researcher at the W.E.
+Upjohn Institute for Employment Research and a Professor at Grand Valley State University.
 She was introduced to FDSF while writing “The Power of a Promise: Education and Economic Renewal in Kalamazoo.”
 Michelle has served on the board since 2011, chairs the fund development committee, and assists with strategic planning, grant writing, and fund development.
 Michelle is also a member of the Wellspring/Cori Terry and Dancers Board.

 Christopher Moffat, Board Member